Towards Foundations of Categorical Cybernetics: Parametrised optics for cybernetics systems

 Graphically, vertical wires in $\Para[\ostar]{\Optic[\action,\action]{\Ca, \Da}}$ tell us how agents interact and compose.
 Reparametrisations (Figure~\ref{fig:para_optic}(b)) denote agency dynamics as happening \emph{over} the horizontal dynamical system (which can be called an \textbf{arena}, or a \textbf{protocol}) they act within.
 This point of view seamlessly unifies parameters and coparameters of a parametrised optic with residuals inside the optic, which are now representing the \emph{private state} of agents controlling the given dynamical system.
-This state ferries information between the forward and the backward part of the dynamics (playing the role of `memory') so that an agent's feedback is contingent on the action they brought about (see \cite[p.192]{strategy}).\footnote{Further investigation in this direction is being pursued by the authors.
+This state ferries information between the forward and the backward part of the dynamics (playing the role of `memory') so that an agent's feedback is contingent on the action they brought about (see \cite[p.~192]{strategy}). \footnote{Further investigation in this direction is being pursued by the authors.
 In particular, it seems profitable to adopt a notion of \emph{lax optics} in which the coend of Definition~\ref{def:optics} is replaced by a lax coend \cite[Chapter 7]{loregian2020coend}.
 Residuals and slidings would then be explicitly tracked as 2-dimensional structure on $\Optic{\Ca,\Da}$, as much as parameters in $\Para{\Ca}$ are tracked in the 2-dimensional structure of that category.
 Lax fubini (ibid.) gives rise to an interesting duality between residuals and parameters, which the authors first heard of in a Zulip conversation started by Mitchell Riley~\cite{RileyZulip}.} Furthermore, more complex protocols of interaction can be created, for instance, using optics for the coproduct (prisms), modeling control flow.

-What's missing in the mathematical structure of $\Para{\Optic{-}}$ is a feedback mechanism, central in cybernetics.
+What is missing in the mathematical structure of $\Para{\Optic{-}}$ is a feedback mechanism, central in cybernetics.
 In the next sections, we explore the current solutions adopted by the two most developed instantiations of the framework just described, namely \emph{open learners} and \emph{open games}.